-Gord Downie onstage was ‘a dancer at heart’
+‘Gord was a dancer at heart’: Analyzing the physicality of the Hip’s front man

 He moved in the smallest of ways, substituting charisma for muscles.
 He was covering and compensating, which is as common a dance as there is in life.

-A week ago, at 53, he succumbed to brain cancer.
+Last week, at 53, he succumbed to brain cancer.
 In his prime, he was a dancer of some kind – perhaps a frustrated one.
 In his 2001 poem My Girl, about a daughter, Downie seemed to indicate that he would have been a better dancer if he were a woman.

 Grumpy ballerina in her rug routine